- Travel and Places»

 In these small villages, restaurant chefs often grow their own lettuces or tomatoes and get other fresh supplies directly from the local farmer's markets.

-They also partner with many local and/or regional producers to bring in the most authentic and best artisanal goods (wines, cheeses, sausages, olive oil, honey, etc.) for their restaurants.
+They also partner with many local and/or regional producers to bring in the most authentic and best artisanal goods like wines, cheeses, sausages, olive oil, and honey for their restaurants.

 This article features 6 farm-to-table restaurants located across southern France, some are not so well-known (tucked away in obscure little towns you’ve never heard of) but all are très magnifique!